-6.90 Occasionally, a Subject Access Request under the Data Protection Act will include within its scope one or more money laundering/terrorist financing reports which have been submitted in relation to that customer.
+Act will include within its scope one or more money laundering/terrorist financing reports which have been submitted in relation to that customer.
 Although it might be instinctively assumed that to avoid tipping off there can be no question of ever including this information when responding to the customer, an automatic assumption to that effect must not be made, even though in practice it will only rarely be decided that it is appropriate to include it.
 However, all such requests must be carefully considered on their merits in line with the principles below.

 6.91 The following guidance is drawn from guidance issued by HM Treasury in April 2002.
-This guidance - The UK's Anti-Money Laundering Legislation and the Data Protection Act 1998 - Guidance notes for the financial sector - is available at www.hm-treasury.gov.uk/documents/financial_services/fin_index.cfm .
-Data Protection Act, s 7 6.92 On making a request in writing (a Subject Access Request) to a data controller (i.e. any organisation that holds personal data), an individual is normally entitled to: be informed whether the data controller is processing (which includes merely holding) his personal data; and if so be given a description of that data, the purposes for which they are being processed and to whom they are or may be disclosed; and have communicated to him in an intelligible form all the information that constitutes his personal data and any information available to the data controller as to the source of that data.
-Data Protection Act, s 29 6.93 Section 29 of the Data Protection Act provides that personal data are exempt from disclosure under section 7 of the Act in any case where the application of that provision would be likely to prejudice the prevention or detection of crime or the apprehension or prosecution of offenders.
+This guidance - The UK's Anti-Money Laundering Legislation and the Data Protection Act 1998 - Guidance notes for the financial sector - is available at www.hm-treasury.gov.uk/documents/financial services/fin index.cfm.

+On making a request in writing (a Subject Access Request) to a data controller (i.e. any organisation that holds personal data), an individual is normally entitled to:

+- ➤ be informed whether the data controller is processing (which includes merely holding) his personal data; and if so - be given a description of that data, the purposes for which they are being processed and to whom they are or may be disclosed; and - ➤ have communicated to him in an intelligible form all the information that constitutes his personal data and any information available to the data controller as to the source of that data.

+Section 29 of the Data Protection Act provides that personal data are exempt from disclosure under section 7 of the Act in any case where the application of that provision would be likely to prejudice the prevention or detection of crime or the apprehension or prosecution of offenders.
 However, even when relying on an exemption, data controllers (i.e., firms) should provide as much information as they can in response to a Subject Access Request.

-6.94 Where a firm withholds a piece of information in reliance on the section 29 exemption, it is not obliged to tell the individual that any information has been withheld.
-The information in question can simply be omitted and no reference made to it when responding to the individual who has made the request.
-6.95 To establish whether disclosure would be likely to prejudice an investigation or a potential investigation, firms should approach the NCA for guidance; the NCA will usually discuss this with past or present investigating agencies/officers.
-This may also involve cases that are closed, but where related investigations may still be continuing.
-6.96 Each Subject Access Request must be considered on its own merits in determining whether, in a particular case, the disclosure of a suspicion report is likely to prejudice an investigation and, consequently, constitute a tipping-off offence.
+- Where a firm withholds a piece of information in reliance on the section 29 exemption, it is not obliged to tell the individual that any information has been withheld.
+The information in question can simply be omitted and no reference made to it when responding to the individual who has made the request. - 6.95 To establish whether disclosure would be likely to prejudice an investigation or a potential investigation, firms should approach the NCA for guidance; the NCA will usually discuss this with past or present investigating agencies/officers.
+This may also involve cases that are closed, but where related investigations may still be continuing. - 6.96 Each Subject Access Request must be considered on its own merits in determining whether, in a particular case, the disclosure of a suspicion report is likely to prejudice an investigation and, consequently, constitute a tipping-off offence.
 In determining whether the section 29 exemption applies, it is legitimate to take account of the fact that although the disclosure does not, in itself, provide clear evidence of criminal conduct when viewed in isolation, it might ultimately form part of a larger jigsaw of evidence in relation to a particular crime.
 It is also legitimate to take account generally of the confidential nature of suspicious activity reports when considering whether or not the exemption under section 29 might apply.